-The Home to Texas (HTT) program was started this past summer by the IC² Institute and the School of Undergraduate Studies at The University of Texas at Austin to facilitate UT Austin students having positive work experiences in their home towns.
-Our funding pays for the students’ stipends, and we prepare and require the participating students to learn about their home communities with a fresh perspective.
+The Home to Texas program was conceived in 2019 by the IC² Institute and the School of Undergraduate Studies at The University of Texas at Austin to facilitate UT Austin students having positive work experiences in their home towns.
+Funding pays for the students’ stipends, and we prepare and require the participating students to learn about their home communities with a fresh perspective.
 An important goal of the program is to help students become aware of career opportunities and lifestyle options in their hometowns, opening the door to a return home after college graduation.
 Here’s a brief post from the viewpoint of a UT Austin alumna about the potential impact of the program for home communities.

-Each fall UT Austin will identify a number of communities for intern placement based on community commitments to provide at least 4 internships per community.
-Based on our 2019 pilot program, we found that having a critical mass of students in the community greatly increased the HTT impact and the visibility for the community.
+Each fall UT Austin will identify a number of communities for intern placement based on community interest and commitments.
+Based on the 2019 pilot program, we found that having a critical mass of students in the community greatly increased the Home to Texas impact and the visibility for the community.

-As of October 28, 2019, the following communities have been selected to receive at least four Home to Texas interns.
+For the summer of 2021, the following communities were selected to receive Home to Texas interns.

 - Cameron County (Brownsville area)

 - Fayette and Bastrop Counties (La Grange and Smithville areas)

 - Jefferson and Orange Counties (Beaumont area)